geopython/diving-into-pygeoapi/workshop/content/docs/introduction.md

 ## History

 Starting in 2018, pygeoapi emerged as part of the initial efforts for the development of OGC API standards.
 OGC API code sprints were instrumental for agile development and pouring the foundation of the project.

+The core design principles are as follows:

+- simplicity / low barrier to entry
+- long term sustainability
+- modularity
+- extensibility
-The core design principles of the project were and are modularity, extensibility, building by exception, building on a large ecosystem of Free Open Source and OSGeo components such as GDAL, rasterio, Shapely, Pandas, Elasticsearch, PostGIS and many others.
+- building by exception based on a large ecosystem of Free Open Source and OSGeo components such as GDAL, rasterio, Shapely, Pandas, Elasticsearch, PostGIS and many others

 The project was initiated by [Tom Kralidis](https://github.com/tomkralidis).
 Within weeks, several talented developers joined the project, which led to the formation of a core team and [Project Steering Committee (PSC)](https://pygeoapi.io/community/psc).
 Contributions continued